JetBrains/intellij-sdk-docs/topics/appendix/resources/rubymine_extension_point_list.md

 </tldr>

-88 Extension Points and 13 Listeners for RubyMine
+88 Extension Points and 13 Listeners

 See [](intellij_platform_extension_point_list.md) for IntelliJ Platform.